 (Display A List Of Your Pages With A Pages Widget)

-In the above example, a “Pages Widget” is used to display links to five parent pages and three ”child” pages.
+In the above example, a “Pages Widget” is used to display links to five main pages and three ”child” pages.

-As well as displaying pages through sidebar widgets, most themes also display pages in menu areas in the header and footer sections of your website …
+In addition to displaying pages in the sidebar using widgets, many themes also display pages in menu areas in the header and footer sections of your site …

-Pages can also use different templates.
-Your page templates can include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to pages.
+Pages can also use different page templates.
+These page templates typically include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added to your page.